 c) shall send the HTTP DELETE request identifying the folder to be deleted towards the message store function.

-Upon receipt of a HTTP response, the message store client should follow the procedure as described in clause 6.14.2 of OMA-TS-REST_NetAPI_NMS-V1_0-20190528-C [66].
+Upon receipt of an HTTP response, the message store client should follow the procedure as described in clause 6.14.2 of OMA-TS-REST_NetAPI_NMS-V1_0-20190528-C [66].

 21.2.7.2 Message store function procedures